Creating seamless airport experiences using mobile devices

 About Christian Bugislaus Cartens

 Christian Bugislaus Carstens is a marketing professional with an extensive background in all modern forms of marketing and brand building activities – both offline and online.
 He has an in-depth knowledge, experience and profound interest in content and digital marketing, copywriting, graphic design, advertising, communication and social media.
-He has been responsible for expanding the knowledge of BLIP Systems and the BlipTrack solution since 2012.
+He has been responsible for expanding the knowledge of Veovo and the Passenger Predictability solution since 2012.